Links to external resources and websites.

-They practice water baptism in Jesus name.
+They practice water baptism in Jesus’ name.

-Perhaps the single most pivotal point in the apostles’ doctrine is found from the words “God has made him to be Lord and Christ” in Acts 2:36 to Peter’s command to be baptized in the name of Jesus “Christ” in Acts 2:38.
+Perhaps the single most pivotal point in the apostles’ doctrine is found in the words “God has made him to be Lord and Christ” in Acts 2:36 to Peter’s command to be baptized in the name of Jesus “Christ” in Acts 2:38.
 The Greek word translated as Christ is “Christos” and refers to one who has been anointed.
 Peter declares in Acts 10:38 that God has “anointed” Jesus of Nazareth.
-To the apostles, Jesus is not God, but rather the Christ, God’s anointed one.
+To the apostles, Jesus is not God, but rather Christ, God’s anointed one.

 True apostolic teaching in the second chapter of Acts, as well as in the balance of Acts, finds not a single instance in which the apostles were teaching the people that Jesus was in fact the Father or God in the flesh.
 So, let us be truly apostolic!
 Let us preach to the nations the true and complete apostolic message – not that Jesus is God Almighty – but rather that he is the one who has been made “Lord and Christ” by God.
 “Jesus” is the Messiah!

-Our response to God through Jesus Christ is to repent (have a change of mind) and believe the gospel (Mark 1:15), confess our faith, be baptized in water by immersion in the name of Jesus and receive the spirit of God.
+Our response to God through Jesus Christ is to repent (have a change of mind) and believe the gospel (Mark 1:15), confess our faith, be baptized in water by immersion in the name of Jesus, and receive the spirit of God.
 The Apostle Peter said:

-Repent, and be baptized every one of you in the name of Jesus Christ for the forgiveness of your sins; and you will receive the gift of the Holy Spirit (Acts 2:38).
+Repent, and be baptized every one of you in the name of Jesus Christ for the forgiveness of your sins, and you will receive the gift of the Holy Spirit (Acts 2:38).